 Summer is here, and if you are a parent or guardian, this means that your children will be enjoying a long summer at home, possibly using technology such as phones, tablets and laptops.

-Internet Matters, a not for profit e-safety group, has launched its #screensafe campaign to encourage parents to understand what their children are doing online.
+Internet Matters, a not for profit e-safety group, created the video below encourage parents to understand what their children are doing online.
 Check out the video below to find out more.

 Download the Internet Matters app